mypreview/Conj/docs/altering-typography.md

 5. Specify which **subsets** should be downloaded for your language.<br/>*This is important if you have special characters as `ë`, `ç`, `æ`… in your language.*
 6. Preview your selection instantly.
 7. Click the **Publish** button to save the changes.

+!> Choosing all subsets will make the font files much larger and will increase your load times in the end.